OpenID Federation 1.0

 Automatic Client Registration

-When the client ID in an OAuth/OIDC request is unknown but looks like an entity ID, an identity provider that supports OIDC Federation tries to find a trust chain that starts from the entity ID and ends with one of trust anchors that the identity provider trusts.
+When the client ID in an OAuth/OIDC request is unknown but looks like an entity ID, an identity provider that supports OpenID Federation tries to find a trust chain that starts from the entity ID and ends with one of trust anchors that the identity provider trusts.

 If such a trust chain is found, the identity provider automatically registers a new client with the entity ID and metadata and continues to process the OAuth/OIDC request.

 The discovery document (OpenID Connect Discovery 1.0) of an identity provider that supports automatic client registration includes automatic in the client_registration_types_supported server metadata.
-Note that the OIDC Federation specification defines the client_registration_types_supported server metadata as mandatory.
+Note that the OpenID Federation specification defines the client_registration_types_supported server metadata as mandatory.

 Request Authentication

 When an OAuth/OIDC request triggers automatic client registration, the request needs to be authenticated in some way or other.
-The OIDC Federation specification requires the requester to prove that it has a private key that is paired with a public key in the request.
+The OpenID Federation specification requires the requester to prove that it has a private key that is paired with a public key in the request.
 The specification lists the following as available request authentication methods.

 1. request_object - Request object signed with an asymmetric algorithm.